95 miles from Singapore

-This small group of islands known, as the Water Islands Group, lies seven miles south of Malacca River and 3 miles west of Anjung Batu Jetty where regular ferries run.
+This small group of islands known as the Water Islands Group lies seven miles south of Malacca River and 3 miles west of Anjung Batu Jetty where regular ferries run.
 Anchor off the long concrete jetty on the northeast of the main island Pulau Besar on sand in 2-3 metres.
 Keep east of the shallow reef and west of the drying rocks off the small island.

 Follow the paved road from the jetty uphill to the highest point.
-Here a large boulder split down the middle named ‘Batu Belah’ is the favourite destination for local spiritual pilgrims.
+Here a large boulder split down the middle named ‘Batu Belah’ is the favourite destination for spiritual pilgrims.
 There is a cave said to have been the favourite meditation place of a famous Mamak Wali named Yusof and his footprint is supposedly imprinted on the boulder.

-In 1997 the Malaysian government labeled spiritual practices on Pulau Besar as deviant.
-They tore down many buildings that were erected around the mausoleum and a luxury hotel and golf course was built.
+In 1997 the Malaysian government labelled rogue spiritual practices on Pulau Besar as deviant.
+They tore down many buildings that were erected around the mausoleum and a luxury hotel and golf course were built.
 This caused uproar in the Indian Muslim communities.

 In 2006, a hall was constructed with private funding from Indian Malaysian Muslim businessmen.
 The luxury hotel fronting all three beaches was completed, and then mysteriously abandoned.
 It remains vacant and decaying at the time of writing.